Frequently Asked Questions

-Ideally the iPads should be taken home if maximum benefit is to be gained from the scheme.
-However, taking the device home will not be compulsory.
+The iPads should be taken home each day if maximum benefit is to be gained from the scheme.
 As part of the induction process, students receive guidance on personal safety.
 Each iPad can also be tracked and disabled by the school if stolen.
 Few schools with similar schemes report theft as being a problem.

 How much does the scheme cost?

 Blenheim has made a significant financial contribution to ensure the success of this scheme.
 A campus-wide wireless network has been installed; a new dedicated, high speed fibre optic broadband connection is being leased.